hawkinsw/CPPTimes/io.md

 std::cin >> variable
 ```

-can be used where a `bool`ean is expected and, when it is, its value is `true` if the read from `std::cin` to `variable` succeeded and `false` if it failed!
+is an expression that can be used where a `bool`ean is expected and, when it is, its value is `true` if the read from `std::cin` to `variable` succeeded and `false` if it failed!
 Really neat and powerful.

 So, if we want to check whether the read of an `int`eger into `variable` declared like